tsliger/apple-music-discord-app/README.md

 -   **Autostart**: Option to start app on computer load.
 -   **Runs In Background**: App will persist in the background and appear in taskbar.
 -   **Lightweight**: Built with Tauri for minimal resource usage.
--   **macOS Support**: Currently available for macOS, with Windows support coming soon!
+-   **macOS and Windows Support**: Currently available for macOS and Windows.

 ## 🛠️ Built With